Jdka1/KanjiNet/README.md

 # 👀 Kanji-Recognition Project 👀

-The **Kanji-Recognition** project is an open-source machine learning project that aims to recognize handwritten Japanese kanji characters using deep learning algorithms.
+This is an open-source machine learning project that aims to recognize handwritten Japanese kanji characters using ML.

 ## 📝 Overview